dustyroom-studio/quibli-doc/_docs/foliage-generator.md

 **Export On Edit** If enabled, the mesh will be automatically updated and overwritten upon every change of any of the parameters of the _Foliage Generator_.
 It is useful for a rapid preview of the changes to the parameters.

-**Debug / Export Debug Mesh** This is the tick box, which lets you export the initial _Carrier Mesh_ without the branches (_Particle Mesh_es) but with all the processing applied to it.
+**Debug / Export Debug Mesh** This is the tick box, which lets you export the initial _Carrier Mesh_ without the branches / _Particle Meshes_ but with all the processing applied to it.
 It is useful if you need to see what’s going on if you are struggling with the shape and look of the filial generated foliage model.

 **Export Mesh** This is a button, which generates the final foliage model.
 Once generated, it is placed in the folder selected in the _Folder Path_ field found in _Export_ group of parameters.
 To use this mesh in your scene, drag and drop it from that folder to the scene.
 The model will look pink at first, because so far it has no material applied onto it.
 You can use the ready materials from the Demo scenes or create your own.